American University of Rome: Mascot

 The school mascot is "Wolfie".
 The first mascot in Roman university athletics, Wolfie has been representing AUR since 2006.
 Originally named "Romulus" in reference to the mythical founder of Rome, the name Wolfie was popularized by students and later formally adopted.

 American University of Rome Abroad (AURA)

 The American University of Rome hosts a number of study abroad students but also promotes the opportunity for resident students to study abroad from AUR using the AURA program.
-Partnering institutions that accept AUR students to study abroad with them include: